Malware vs Virus: Similarities and Differences

 The Bottom Line

 Malware and virus prevention requires vigilance and security services protection.
-As these attacks are on a boom, it is essential for both individuals and businesses to follow the above security practices and protect their data from hackers.
+As these attacks are on a boom, both individuals and businesses need to follow the above security practices and protect their data from hackers.

 Frequently Asked Questions